globalpayments/globalpayments-woocommerce/readme.txt

 == Changelog ==

 = 1.2.2 =
-* Bug fix - 3DS amount not updated when a customer added/removed a coupon
+* Bug fix - 3DS/Digital Wallets amount not updated when a customer added/removed a coupon

 = 1.2.1 =
 * Renamed Unified Commerce Platform (UCP) to Unified Payments